CarPobl/fx-volatility-trading/README.md

 The implementation of an FX Volatility Trading Model Using ML

 ## Description
-This a case study for SpinUp's recruiting process.
-Due to timing issues, the implemented code in this repository is not complete.
-The code is only compatible with python 3.6+ and contains a jupyter notebook that can be run to visualise the results.
-Alternatively, the same code is available in a regular python file.
+This is a case study for SpinUp's recruiting process.
+Due to timing issues, only a prototype has been implemented.
+I would be more than happy to discuss how it would be implemented in a production environment.
+Nonetheless, the code shows different styles of implementation, from figurative object-oriented and mid-level array maniulation (proper of production environments), to jupyter notebook algorithm prototyping.

 ## Getting started
 Simply run the following to clone the repo: